 “Another reason build is such an important factor in life insurance underwriting has to do with higher prevalence of developing chronic conditions such as diabetes and heart disease if [you are] overweight for an extended period.”

-The Centers for Disease Control and Prevention (CDC) offers guidelines for calculating obesity by using one’s body mass index.
-For comparison purposes, the below tables show how BMI affects the weight range for a 5-foot-9-inch adult.
+The CDC offers guidelines for calculating overweight and obesity by using body mass index.
+For comparison purposes, the tables below show how BMI correlates to a weight range for a 5-foot-9-inch adult.

 Body mass index range